browserengineering/book/book/chrome.md

 browsers also allow you to type into the address bar to visit a new URL, if you happen to know the URL off-hand.

-But take a moment to notice the complex ritual involved in typing in a new address:
+Take a moment to notice the complex ritual of typing in an address:

 - First, you have to click on the address bar to "focus" on it
 - That also selects the full address, so that it's all deleted when you start typing
 - Then, letters you type go into the address bar
-- The address bar updates itself, but the browser doesn't yet navigate to the new page
+- The address bar updates as you type, but the browser doesn't yet navigate to the new page
 - Finally, you type the "Enter" key which navigates to a new page.

-This ritual suggests that the browser stores a boolean for whether or not you've clicked on the address bar and a string with the contents of the address bar, separate from the `url` field.
-Let's call that boolean `focus` and the string `address_bar`:
+This ritual suggests that the browser stores a string with the contents of the address bar, separate from the `url` field, and also a boolean to know if you're currently typing into the address bar.
+Let's call that string `address_bar` and that boolean `focus`:

 ``` {.python}
 class Browser: